zack-shoylev/devsite/source/_posts/2013-11-21-neutron-networking-vlan-provider-networks.markdown

   nameserver 8.8.8.8
 ```

 TIP: Do not set br-eth0 to auto.
 Because of the order that processes are started at boot, the interface must be brought up using rc.local.
-Instead, edit the /etc/rc.local file of each machine and add the following line before the 'exit' statement:
+Instead, edit the /etc/rc.local file of each machine and add the following line before the 'exit 0' statement:

 ```
 ifup br-eth0
-exit 0
 ```

 ####Networking / Open vSwitch Configuration